CMUCTAT/XBlockStattutor/stattutor/public/problem_files/README.md

 New problems from OLI should be added here and should need no modification as long as the single .brd and single .xml file restriction is observed.

+To maintain the .brd files here, use the CTAT mass production _template.brd and table (.xlsx) files found in the OLI subdirectory content/webcontent/massProduction/.